dhr039/catalog/README.md

 For the FakeServer to be able to access a local json file you need to add new assets folder in debug (so it is not included in the prod build) and indicate in build.gradle the new resource directory.

-To add a new assets folder (right)click on:
+To add a new assets folder (right)click on app/src , choose Add Directory, from the menu that pops up select app/src/debug/assets:
 > app -> debug [main] -> New->directory->assets

 Add a file named animals.json to src/debug/assets/networkrepositories and: